Sunday, 19 January 2025

 In Asia, Singapore and Japan have been identified as having had the worst economical impact as a result of the pandemic.
 Particular to Singapore, the retail sector reported negative sales at -13.3% in March 2020 – the lowest the country has seen in 22 years.

 Lee Ju Ye, an economist at Maybank Kim Eng, shared that this could be a result of circuit-breaker restrictions and “because consumers are now avoiding expenditure on discretionary items such as watches and jewellery, cosmetics, recreational goods and apparel and footwear, as the economy enters recession and labour market worsens.”
-In comparison, the Global Financial Crisis saw the industry’s decline at -12%.
+In comparison, the Global Financial Crisis saw the industry’s sales decline at -12%.

 Despite the bleak statistics, there are opportunities that businesses can leverage on.
 At the global level, there has been an increase in the adoption of digital sales channels, with roughly 86% of novel users being satisfied with digital practices, and approximately 75% will continue to carry out online purchases post-COVID19.